 Diagnosed by increased levels of urine and serum catecholamines, metanephrines, and normetanephrines.

 Treatment includes medical therapy for hypertension (phenoxybenzamine, phentolamine, alpha-blockers) and surgical excision of tumour (open or laparoscopic adrenalectomy).
 For unresectable tumours, alternative approaches include chemotherapy or radiopharmaceuticals.

 Complications include hypertensive crisis, myocardial infarction, and hypotension.

 A tumour arising from catecholamine-producing chromaffin cells of the adrenal medulla that classically presents with headaches, diaphoresis, and palpitations in the setting of paroxysmal hypertension.
 Symptoms are usually episodic and tend to progress as the tumour grows.
 The majority of these tumours are benign.
-About 80% to 90% arise in the adrenal gland; the remainder being extra-adrenal in origin and most commonly found in the head and neck.
+About 85% arise in the adrenal gland; the remainder being tumours derived from extra-adrenal chromaffin cells of the sympathetic paravertebral ganglia known as paragangliomas.
 These tumours mostly develop sporadically.
 Up to 40% of cases are a manifestation of a hereditary syndrome, such as multiple endocrine neoplasia type 2 or Von Hippel-Lindau syndrome.
 The tumour was named phaeochromocytoma, after its characteristic 'dusky-coloured tumour' appearance, by Pick in 1912.